-The Business Factory digital agency has seven branches around the world, and most of its employees have come from the Czech Republic and Slovakia.
+The Business Factory digital agency has five branches around the world, and most of its employees have come from the Czech Republic and Slovakia.
 How do online users behave differently than the general population of their home country?
 Lukáš Krejča, Head of MENA operations at Business Factory, has decided to bring you closer to the differences in online shopping behavior in Dubai and in the developed Arab countries in general.

 Before we go into the actual comparison, it is good to realize the fundamental difference between the two audiences: roughly 85 % of Dubai's population are expats (source: https://www.guide2dubai.com/visiting/tourist-information/uae-population) originating in a country other than the United Arab Emirates (UAE).